 The Rockies You Know, But Don’t Miss… Bishop’s Castle

 Exploring this nearly 50-meter-tall neo-Gothic mansion nestled at the foot of the mountains of the San Isabel National Forest is like stepping onto the film set from Lord of the Rings.
-This spectacular reproduction of a medieval castle has wrought iron gateways, brightly colored stained glass windows and a metal dragon’s head that belches flames from its mouth and smoke from its nostrils.
+This spectacular reproduction of a medieval castle has wrought iron gateways, brightly colored stained glass windows, and a metal dragon’s head that spews flames from its mouth and smoke from its nostrils.
 Climb the maze of stairs and venture to the top of the tall towers.
-For nearly 60 years, Jim Bishop has accumulated and arranged thousands of stones to achieve this amazing construction, unfinished to date.
+For nearly 60 years, Jim Bishop has accumulated and arranged thousands of stones to achieve this fantastic construction, unfinished to date.

 The Paynes Prairies – Florida